apache/sedona/.github/pull_request_template.md

 ## Did this PR include necessary documentation updates?

 - Yes, I am adding a new API.
-I am using the [current SNAPSHOT version number](https://github.com/apache/sedona/blob/99239524f17389fc4ae9548ea88756f8ea538bb9/pom.xml#L29) in since `vX.Y.Z` format.
+I am using the [current SNAPSHOT version number](https://github.com/apache/sedona/blob/99239524f17389fc4ae9548ea88756f8ea538bb9/pom.xml#L29) in `vX.Y.Z` format.
-- Yes, I have updated the documentation update.
+- Yes, I have updated the documentation.
-- No, this PR does not affect any public API so no need to change the docs.
+- No, this PR does not affect any public API so no need to change the documentation.